ministryofjustice/hmpps-integration-api/README.md

 2. Click the run button beside a test or test file.

-To run all tests using the command line:
+To run unit and integration tests using the command line:

 ```bash
 make test